 The audience had just seen and heard people speaking in tongues, so Peter emphasized it as the evidence of the promised Holy Ghost.

-Cornelius Spoke in Tongues
+Cornelius the Gentile Spoke in Tongues

 In Acts 10:44-46 we find the next explicit record of speaking in tongues in the story of the first Gentiles to receive the Spirit.
 The Jewish Christians with Peter did not expect these Gentiles to receive the Holy Ghost immediately, because Jews traditionally believed one first had to convert to Judaism in order to be saved (Acts 15:1).
 Despite this strong preconception, the Jews with Peter were forced to admit that Cornelius and his household had indeed received the Spirit, for they heard them speak with tongues.